Skip to product information

 -------------------

-This extremely rare and highly significant set contains the Prophets sections of the Hebrew Bible, including Joshua, Judges, 1-2 Samuel, 1-2 Kings, Isaiah, Jeremiah, Ezekiel, Hosea, Joel, Amos, Obadiah, Jonah, Micah, Nahum, Habakkuk, Zephaniah, Haggai, Zechariah, and Malachi, being two volumes of the four.
+This extremely rare and highly significant set contains the Prophets sections of the Hebrew Bible, including Joshua, Judges, 1-2 Samuel, 1-2 Kings, Isaiah, Jeremiah, Ezekiel, Hosea, Joel, Amos, Obadiah, Jonah, Micah, Nahum, Habakkuk, Zephaniah, Haggai, Zechariah, and Malachi.

 This Bible was a monumental typographical achievement and set the standard for all subsequent Hebrew Bibles.
 It features the Masorah Magna and Parva, the Aramaic Targum Onkelos, as well as extensive commentaries by important medieval Jewish scholars including Rashi, Ibn Ezra, and David Kimhi.
 The text is arranged in four columns, with the inner two containing the Biblical text and its Targum, and the outer two containing the exegetical commentaries (Williams, 2016).